openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 If you are using a "test pump" that has not received sufficient data in some time, Nightscout pills will NOT be displayed onscreen.
 Nightscout may also not work if it hasn't had CGM data in a while - so if you haven't been using a CGM and uploading CGM data to Nightscout for the past few days, the site may be empty as well.
 If this happens, simply use this pump in tandem with a CGM so glucose values are recorded and eventually uploaded to Nightscout.
 Once sufficient data has been collected (and OpenAPS plugin is enabled and saved) the OpenAPS pills should appear automatically.
 Medtronic CGM users may also [need to do this to get their CGM data flowing into Nightscout after a gap in uploading data](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/offline-looping-and-monitoring.html#note-about-recovery-from-camping-mode-offline-mode-for-medtronic-cgm-users).

+Dexcom CGM users should make sure they have "share" enabled and have actively shared their data with at least one follower, before data will begin flowing to Nightscout.
+If you don't want to share your data with another person, you can just follow yourself.

 ### A Note about Nightscout's COB Pill

 If you have the Advanced Meal Assist (AMA) OpenAPS feature turned on, OpenAPS calculates COB *dynamically*.
 To see your COB on your Nightscout web app, look inside the OpenAPS pill. _(If it says "undefined", this means you do NOT have AMA turned on.)_